skmdJeesan/Agency.ai/README.md

 ---

-*This project is an educational/portfolio clone — not the official Ochi site.*
+*This project is for educational purpose— not the official site.*

 ## Contact
 skmdjeesan@gmail.com